-Democratic 2020 candidates back gun limits after shooting
+2020 Dems back gun limits after El Paso mass shooting

 “It’s not just today, it has happened several times this week.
 It’s happened here in Las Vegas where some lunatic killed 50 some odd people,” Vermont Sen. Bernie Sanders said as he and 18 other White House hopefuls were in Nevada to address the nation’s largest public employees union.
 “All over the world, people are looking at the United States and wondering what is going on?
 What is the mental health situation in America, where time after time, after time, after time, we’re seeing indescribable horror.”

-Sanders blamed Republican Senate leadership for being “more concerned about pleasing the NRA than listening to the vast majority of the American people” and said that President Donald Trump has a responsibility to support commonsense gun safety legislation.
+Sanders blasted Republican Senate leadership for being “more concerned about pleasing the NRA than listening to the vast majority of the American people” and said that President Donald Trump has a responsibility to support commonsense gun safety legislation.

 At least 20 people were killed amid back-to-school shopping in El Paso.
 A 21-year-old man was taken into custody, law enforcement officials said.